Work to Residence Visa

 Qualifications not gained in New Zealand

-You may need an for qualifications gained outside New Zealand.
-If you need an IQA, you must apply and include the results in your visa application.
+If you need an IQA, you must apply for this through the New Zealand Qualifications Authority (NZQA).
+You must include the results in your visa application.

-Not all international qualifications need to be assessed, such as the Washington or Sydney Accord qualifications.
+Not all international qualifications need to be assessed.
+For example, the Washington or Sydney Accord qualifications.

 Check if you need an International Qualification Assessment